rticommunity/rticonnextdds-connector-js/docs/input.rst

 .. code-block::

-  // Assumes that all inputs within this Connector are contained within an
-  // array called inputs
+  // All of the Inputs are stored in the inputs array const inputs = [
+    connector.getInput('MySubscriber::MySquareReader'),
+    connector.getInput('MySubscriber::MyCircleReader'),
+    connector.getInput('MySubscriber::MyTriangleReader')
+  ]
   connector.on('on_data_available', () => {
     // One of the contained inputs has available data inputs.forEach(input => {